advait/c4a0/README.md

   2. More accurate `exploitation_value()`s for the root's children.
     - When normalized, this vector is comparable to the `policy` output of the neural network
     - This more-accurate policy is then used for self- and competitive play

+### Self play
+- We use self-play to generate training examples for the network to improve
+- Here is the rough process:
+  1. Start with a network
+  2. Play a game:
+    1. pos = fresh game (all zeroes)
+    2. Run MCTS and select the move with the maximum `exploitation_value()`
+    3. pos = move according to #3
+    4. Repeat #2 until we reach a terminal node (game over)
+  3. For all pos values in the game, preserve a tuple of
+    - The pos itself
+    - The final game outcome/value (-1, 0, 1) from the perspective of the player
+      - Note that this value should oscillate from -1 to 1 as players alternate
+    - The `exploitation_value()`s for all child moves generated via MCTS
+    - The network id / generation number
+    - This tuple is training data where the final game outcome anchors the network's value output and the `exploitation_value()`s anchor the network's policy output
+    - Connect Four is horizontally symmetrical so also emit a flipped position with the same values and a flipped policy vector
+  4. Play N number of games
+  5. Train the network with the training examples to produce a new network
+    - Also preserve games from prior generations and train on them with smaller learning rates
+  6. Play M games between the new network and the old network.
+If the new network wins >55% of the time then loop back to step #1 with the new network